folio-org/docs/content/en/docs/Settings/System_software_versions/System_software_versions.md

 The software versions page lists all components that run for the current tenant.
 When reporting a bug try to communicate the version of the affected module to help the support and development teams.

+## Permissions

+There is no explicit permission to view Settings > Software versions.
+If a FOLIO user has access to view any area of Settings, they will also be able to see Settings > Software versions.

+## Page layout

+The page shows three columns.

+* User interface: Information about Stripes (the FOLIO UI framework) and its associated infrastructure
+    * Foundation
+    * User Interface - App Modules
+    * User Interface - Plugin Modules
+    * User Interface - Settings Modules
+    * User Interface - Handler Modules
+* Okapi: Information about Okapi (the FOLIO API gateway) and its associated infrastructure
+    * Base Okapi Version
+    * Okapi Modules
+    * Okapi Interfaces
+* UI/Service Dependencies: Information about dependencies between different areas of FOLIO infrastructure
+    * Foundation
+    * App modules
+    * Plugin modules
+    * Handler modules

 ## Flower release

 Look for these modules to find out which FOLIO flower release the system runs.
 This is a good indicator if the official `platform-complete` set of modules has been installed and no individual changes have been made.